Wednesday, May 21, 2014

 3. Olive Oil: extra virgin olive oil will give you richness, but you can also add or use instead a lemon olive oil (like our Meyer Lemon Olive Oil), sesame oil, lemon, lime or orange juice, champagne vinegar, even honey.
 Try kicking it up a notch with red pepper flakes, or something spicy.

-4. Cheese: of course, Parmigaino Reggiano is the classic choice, but there are other ‘hard’ cheeses which can be used or added to give new flavor profiles.
-Try Grana Padano, pecorino romano, or Cortija.
+4. Cheese: of course, Parmigiana Reggiano is the classic choice, but there are other ‘hard’ cheeses which can be used or added to give new flavor profiles.
+Try Grana Padano, pecorino Romano, or Cotija.
 Think of in terms of nice ‘hard’ grating cheeses.

-For this pesto we are going more Mexican/New Mexican, hence the use of cilantro and the classic Mexican cheese; cortija.
+For this pesto we are going more Mexican/New Mexican, hence the use of cilantro and the classic Mexican cheese; cotija.

 ingredients